nus-cs2103-AY2425S1/tp/docs/UserGuide.md

-### Adding a person: `add`
+### Adding a student: `add`

-Adds a person to the address book.
+Adds a student to the address book.

 Format: `add n/NAME c/CLASS p/PHONE_NUMBER [t/TAG]…​`

-- Name of person is case-insensitive - same name but different casing is considered duplicate.
+- Students of same `NAME` is considered duplicate.
+- `NAME` is case-insensitive.
+It must be alphanumeric and allows whitespace.
+- `CLASS` must be alphanumeric.
+- `PHONE_NUMBER` must be at least 3 digits long and only contain numbers.
+- `TAG` must be alphanumeric and allows whitespace.
+It must be within 30 characters.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)